 I’ve found that a really thick pair of leggings work even on really cold days.
 I live in Seattle, tho, so “really cold” usually means 20’s F. Anyway, you don’t lose as much heat from your legs as you do from your feet, chest, and head, so as long as I bundle up in those areas, I’m usually good to go!
 My favorite leggings in winter are these ones I got from Nordstrom.
-They’re by Zella and they’re made for yoga and jogging, so they’re extra thick.posted over 1 year ago
+They’re by Zella and they’re made for yoga and jogging, so they’re extra thick.posted almost 2 years ago

 What else would you wear?
-I always wear tights because I hate leggings but I imagine leggings would be even warmer.posted over 1 year ago
+I always wear tights because I hate leggings but I imagine leggings would be even warmer.posted almost 2 years ago

 It never snows where I live—in fact, it barely rains—so I never feel cold when I wear tights.

 I think footwear would also be pretty important; when it does rain, I like to wear leggings underneath knee-length boots (and knee-length socks).
 I think that would probably be warm enough for snow.
-I’ve seen fleece-lined leggings and tights in stores, so you could try those too.posted over 1 year ago
+I’ve seen fleece-lined leggings and tights in stores, so you could try those too.posted almost 2 years ago

 Keep in mind that in winter, you are probably not going to be spending a whole lot of time outdoors except going from or to your car.
 Fashions tend to be more about looks than functionality in some cases.